 The Scottish Funding Council (SFC) has an Innovation voucher scheme to facilitate relationships between academia and Scottish Small and Medium Enterprises (private or third sector).
 The award is up to £5,000.
 The sum applied for needs to be matched in cash or in kind by the company.
 Please contact us before applying for one of these.

-Edinburgh Research and Innovation (ERI) retains a dossier of successful applications including several for AHRC and ESRC knowledge exchange schemes.
+Edinburgh Research and Innovation (ERI) retains a dossier of successful research and knowledge exchange applications.
 Please contact us for advice if you cannot find what you are looking for.

 This article was published on Aug 11, 2015